2026 Doctoral Hooding Ceremony | May 18 | 2:30 p.m.

 National Anthem – Request for Graduating Student Performers!

-Have a good singing voice or play an instrument?
+Are you a talented singer or musician?
 We are looking for a few participants to sing or play the national anthem at this event.
-If interested, please submit a video file here by Friday, April 19.
+If interested, please submit a video file here by Friday, April 17.

 Parking

-It is recommended that guests park in the South Garage lot.
+It is recommended that any guests park in the South Garage.
 Parking will be free for this event.
+Due to the number of attendees, traffic will be heavy, so prepare to arrive early to allow plenty of time to park.
 Additional information can be found on the Parking & Transportation page

 Accessibility